Cripps Mission: Quit India Movement

 When the British remained unresponsive, Gandhi and the Indian National Congress began planning a major public revolt, the Quit India movement, which demanded immediate British withdrawal from India.
 As the Imperial Japanese Army advanced closer to India with the conquest of Burma, Indians perceived an inability upon the part of the British to defend Indian soil.
-The invasion force contained elements of the Indian National Army, which hade been founded and led by Subhas Chandra Bose to end British control of India.
+The invasion force contained elements of the Indian National Army, which had been founded and led by Subhas Chandra Bose to end British control of India.
 It was composed of Indians, most of whom were prisoners captured with the fall of Singapore in early 1942.

 Jinnah's Muslim League condemned the Quit India movement and participated in provincial governments and the legislative councils of the Raj.
 He encouraged Muslims to participate in the war.
 With that cooperation, the British continued to administer India for the duration of the war by using officials and military personnel if Indian politicians could not be found.
 That would not prove to be feasible in the long term, however.

 Causes of failure

-There are three main reasons behind the causes of the failure of the Cripps' mission.
+There are two main reasons behind the causes of the failure of the Cripps' mission.
 They are listed as follows: